nginxinc/nginx-ingress-workshops/Azure/labs/lab3/readme.md

 - Configure Redirect URI in Azure AD
 - Setting up NGINX Ingress controller

-What you will need from Microsoft Azure AD:

-- Azure account
-- Azure AD setup
-- Configure NGINX Ingress controller `policy` with Azure AD
-- Request access to `/tea` and verify the redirection and authentication page is presented.
-- Verify that after successfully logging into Azure AD, the redirect back to NGINX Ingress controller successfully routes you to `/tea`

 ## Register an application with Azure AD

 To enable an application to use Azure AD for authentication, you will need to create a new `app registration` from within Azure Active Directory.